The Best Middle Eastern Restaurants in Montreal: Our suggestions

 Montreal

-Byblos le Petit Café
+Byblos Le Petit Cafe

 Byblos le petit café transports you to Tehran.
 Byblos is like a family, a place that warms your heart and treats your belly; the founder Hemela welcomes you with a lot of love, along with her daughter Nina and her grandson Reza Laurent.
 The latter have now taken over the family business, a place where you can enjoy the best fine herb feta that exists.
 This is one of the best “beautiful, good, and cheap” restaurants in Montreal.
 Whether you order small comfort food stews, try the unforgettable weekend brunches or the traditional Sunday night only dish, you won’t be disappointed.
 (Be patient, service can sometimes be slow).
-Photos by Alison Slattery
+Photo : Alison Slattery

 1499 Avenue Laurier Est